-If someone begs the question, “Why do you feed your horse grain?” what would be your answer?
+When someone begs the question, “Why do you feed your horse grain?” what would be your answer?
 Pre-nutrition nerd takeover, my answer was the obvious- to keep weight on him.
-Now, with a better understanding behind supplying sufficient levels of quality nutrients to my horses, I want to speak up for all horses, and particularly for the often overlooked easy keepers!
+Now, with a better understanding of supplying sufficient levels of quality nutrients to my horses, I want to speak up for all horses.
+Particularly, I am excited to shout out for the often nutritionally overlooked easy keepers!

 Hay Then Grain

-Forage should almost always make up the bulk of a horse’s daily consumption, as it maintains a healthy environment in the large intestine, keeping microbes active and pH levels balanced.
+Forage should always make up the bulk of a horse’s daily consumption.
+Long stem forage is the basis for a healthy hind gut, keeping microbes active and pH levels balanced.
 More simply, keeping hay or grass running though the horse’s system as much as possible will reduce the risk of colic, boost his immune system, and help to prevent gastric and colonic ulcers.

 Forage also takes comfort food to a new level.
 Our horses have a strong primal instinct to chew for most of the day.
 This drive to forage keeps wild horses alive when food is scarce, and because horses live and think in the present moment, chewing gives them a sense of safety and fulfillment, as they know that they will not starve if they are eating.